TheoBendixson/Handmade-Hero-MacOS-Platform-Layer-Non-Video/Day7/docs/HHOSXDay7.md

 AudioOutputUnitStart(audioUnit);
 '''

-##Rendering a Square Wave
+## Rendering a Square Wave
 It goes without saying that no sound will play unless we put some code in the squareWaveRenderCallback function we defined above.
 Let's get started with that.

-First, we need to get a handle to the left and right speakers or channels.
+First, we need to get a handle to the audio channel buffer.
 Add the following code to the top of the squareWaveRenderCallback function to do that.

 '''Objective-C++
-int16* leftChannel = (int16*)ioData->mBuffers[0].mData;
+int16* channel = (int16*)ioData->mBuffers[0].mData;
-int16* rightChannel= (int16*)ioData->mBuffers[1].mData;
 '''

-How do I know that the first buffer in the AudioBufferList represents the left channel?
-Easy.
-A simple scientific experiment.
-If you only send data to one of the channels, you will quickly figure out which channel is playing by hearing it.

 Next, we want to define a frequency that's roughly close to middle C. In Casey's stream, he picked 256 so we'll just go with that.